utkarshpratap2002/learnedinDITISS/cosa-docs/windows/day1/day1.md

 # Windows Server

-Windows server are different and client are not expected to be that effiient and ther fore servers require:
+Windows server serves different purpose as it give tools and features to manage the clients on the server:
 - Efficient processing, so that services can be processed efficiently
-- Strong hardware support, so that it could have good RAM
+- It needs Strong hardware support, so that it could have good RAM

 Server OS is designed for large or medium scaled organisations, one of the reasons it is used ot manage the services for all the **end users**.